 Mexicans like pepper a lot, so much so that they use it to make a salad!
 This dish is loaded with vitamins and minerals, so if you want a healthier side dish, look no further.

 Let’s start with a classic lemon iced tea.
 It’s a cold drink that will make you feel refreshed after that heavy dinner.
-A simple yet very effective in putting a smile on your friends’ faces.
+Simple yet very effective in putting a smile on your friends’ faces.

 Next, let’s spice things up with some alcohol!
 The best flavors to go with your Mexican dinner are lemon and mint, and a lemon mint mojito is the best cocktail to embody them.